puppetlabs/trapperkeeper-webserver-jetty9/README.md

 [trapperkeeper configuration service](https://github.com/puppetlabs/trapperkeeper#configuration-service);
 so, you can control various properties of the server (ports, SSL, etc.) by adding a `webserver` section to one of your Trapperkeeper configuration files, and setting various properties therein.
 For more info, see [Configuring the Webserver](doc/jetty-config.md).
+It is possible to configure both a single webserver or multiple webservers.

 The `webserver-service` currently supports web applications built using Clojure's [Ring](https://github.com/ring-clojure/ring) library and Java's Servlet